Vegan Spelt Banana Bread with Pecans & Chocolate Chunks

 Notes

-• Any add-ins you like are great!
+• Any add-ins you like are great.
 Use up to 1 ½ cups of chopped nuts, seeds, chocolate chunks/chips, or chopped dried fruit.
-You could also add other warm spices like nutmeg, cardamom etc.

-• You can mash the bananas by hand if you wish!
-I just like to get them thoroughly pureed in the blender.
+• You can mash the bananas by hand.
+I just like to get them thoroughly pureed in the blender because the finished texture is sublime.

 Instructions

 • Preheat the oven to 350°F. Lightly grease a 9×5 loaf pan and then line it with parchment paper.
-Lightly grease the parchment as well and set aside.
+Set aside.

-• In a large bowl, combine the spelt flour, cinnamon, baking powder, baking soda, sea salt, chocolate chunks, and chopped pecans.
+• In a large bowl, combine the flour, cinnamon, baking powder, baking soda, salt, chocolate, and chopped pecans.
 Stir with a spatula to evenly mix.

 • In an upright blender, combine the bananas, maple syrup, coconut oil, and vanilla.
 Blend on high until totally smooth and creamy.

 • Pour the pureed banana mixture into the large bowl with the spelt flour mixture.
-Use your spatula to get all of the banana mixture you can out of the blender.
+Use your spatula to scrape all of the banana mixture out of the blender.
 Gently stir and fold everything together until JUST combined.

-• Scrape the spelt banana bread batter into the prepared loaf pan, smoothing the top with your spatula.
-You can garnish the top with extra pecans and chocolate chunks if you like.
+• Transfer the batter to the prepared loaf pan, smoothing the top with your spatula.
+You can garnish the top with extra pecans and chocolate if you like.
 Bang the filled loaf pan on the counter a couple times to evenly distribute the batter and to fill all spaces of the loaf pan.

 Posted in: autumn, breakfast, dessert, gluten free option, snack, spring, summer, sweet, vegan, winter